-- As discussed in paragraph 1.9.3, the valuation of initial operating assets should disregard the impact of the regulatory regime, which would otherwise imply that the value to the business was the recoverable amount.
-In England and Wales, over time analysts and investors have increased their focus on the RCV, using it as a proxy for market values. - Therefore the regulatory capital value will be included in a note to the regulatory accounts.
+- 1.12.1 As discussed in paragraph 1.9.3, the valuation of initial operating assets should disregard the impact of the regulatory regime, which would otherwise imply that the value to the business was the recoverable amount.
+In England and Wales, over time analysts and investors have increased their focus on the RCV, using it as a proxy for market values.

+Therefore the regulatory capital value will be included in a note to the - Therefore the regulatory capital value will be included in a note to the regulatory accounts.
 This will enable readers of the accounts to assess the value of the assets used for regulatory purposes (the RCV) relative to the largely replacement value of the assets (the MEA value). - 1.12.2 The RCV is rolled forward to take account of new capital investment, net of depreciation.
-The calculation of RCVs is an essential element in WICS's price determination process. - The WICS methodology is effectively a regulatory hybrid to provide equitable treatment between customers and Scottish government.
+The calculation of RCVs is an essential element in WICS's price determination process.

+- 1.12.3 The WICS methodology is effectively a regulatory hybrid to provide equitable treatment between customers and Scottish government.
 It is based on acquisition costs to ensure that there is no windfall gain to government.
-Consumers incur depreciation charges based on current replacement (MEA) costs, so that each period, consumers pay for the asset value used in the services supplied. - The value is adjusted each year to take account of net investment.
+Consumers incur depreciation charges based on current replacement (MEA) costs, so that each period, consumers pay for the asset value used in the services supplied. - 1.12.4 The value is adjusted each year to take account of net investment.
 Capital expenditure to enhance and maintain the network, which has been assumed in setting price limits, [and which complies with the valuation principles in paragraph 1.7.1] is added to the value.
 This is after deducting the amount of depreciation (based on the MEA values of the assets) which is assumed in setting price limits.
 Any grants and contributions and associated amortisation are also taken into account.